-Back in July of 2015, the City of Tamarac enacted a panhandling ordinance on the most dangerous intersections.
-It was enforced for awhile, however, the same people are back walking in and out of traffic.
+In 2015, the City of Tamarac enacted a panhandling ordinance on the most dangerous intersections.
+It was enforced for a while; however, the same people are back walking in and out of traffic.
 Readers on our Facebook page expressed their opinion on our recent story on the situation.

 Georgianne: “It’s not compassion to give money to a man who has made a habit of this.
 He’s been doing this for years as previously stated.
 It’s enabling and it needs to stop.”

 Nicole: “I gave him a banana once he was pissed and asked me what am I supposed to do with this, I said eat it.”

 Thomas: “When will Tamarac actually enforce the law.?
 They are Johnny on the stop to nail people on code enforcement but will not enforce this regulation.”

 Rick: “Personally I do not believe this person is homeless … he has made this his so called job … if he was followed around by an investigative person I believe we would be enlightened.”